-Elder neglect is really sad!
-We often see it when a family member or caregiver fails to protect an older person from harm – causing them serious illness or injuries.
-Neglect, whether it be in a home setting or in aged care facilities usually show an intentional lack of regard for an older person’s needs – both physical and mental.
+We often see elderly neglect when a family member or caregiver fails to protect an older person from harm – causing them serious illness or injuries.
+Neglect, whether it be in a home setting or in aged care facilities usually shows an intentional lack of regard for an older person’s needs – both physical and mental.
 You see it in people through signs of:

 Unfortunately, neglect is something that the Royal Commission into Aged Care is striving to overcome and there is a particularly high risk in aged care facilities that are understaffed.